Toni-Ann Williams: 2018 season: Senior

 Williams returned from injury to lead the Bears in 2018.
 She took third on vault and beam at the Pac-12 Championships.
 The Bears finished ninth in the NCAA Women's Gymnastics Championship with Williams coming seventh in the all-around.
 She was named an NCAA All-Around Second Team All-American.

-2019 season: Fifth Year Senior
+2019 season: Fifth-year senior

 Williams ruptured her Achilles on February 17, ending her season and collegiate career.
 She was named a finalist for the AAI Award.

 2016 Olympics bid

-In February 2015, it was announced that she and British gymnast and UCLA gymnast, Danusia Francis, would participate at the 2015 World Artistic Gymnastics Championships and try to qualify for the 2016 Olympics in Rio de Janeiro.
-She officially qualified through the 2016 Gymnastics Olympic Test Event.
+In February 2015, it was announced that she and British Jamaican gymnast and UCLA gymnast, Danusia Francis, would represent Jamaica at the 2015 World Artistic Gymnastics Championships, the primary qualification event for the 2016 Olympics in Rio de Janeiro.

+At the World Championships, Francis recorded the higher all-around score and earned Jamaica a place at the 2016 Gymnastics Olympic Test Event.

+Williams subsequently represented Jamaica at the Test Event, where she secured an Olympic berth for the country, and was selected to compete at the 2016 Summer Olympics in Rio de Janeiro.

+At the 2016 Summer Olympics, Williams competed in the women's all-around qualification round.
+She finished 54th and last among the gymnasts who completed the competition, after falls and missteps during her routines, and did not advance to the all-around final.